echoings/actions.notify/README.md

 }
 ```
 `Tips: ` If you need more extra dependency package, please do and use [ncc](https://github.com/vercel/ncc#readme) to bundle them together.

+## For Lark
+> what if you want to send a image as content?

 ## Support
 - [x] Lark (飞书)
 - [ ] Slack